Probing Strange Dark Matter through $f$-mode Oscillations of Neutron Stars with Hyperons and Quark Matter: Acknowledgements

 \section{Acknowledgements}

 M. Sh. is supported by NCN under SONATINA 7 grant NO. 2023/48/C/ST2/00297.
 D.R.K is supported by SONATINA 7 grant NO. 2023/48/C/ST2/00297.
 D.R.K is, in part, supported by Polish NCN Grant No. 2023/51/B/ST9/02798.
 P.~Thakur is supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.~RS-2024-00457037).
+This work was supported (in part) by the Yonsei University Research Fund(Yonsei University Frontier Fellowship for Postdoctoral Researchers) of 2025.
+M. Sh. and D. R. K thank the European COST Action CA24101 FuSe for supporting their work.